rm-gupta/Soundscape-for-Spotify/README.md

 You'll need to log in with your Spotify account to see your personalized data.
 All information is pulled directly from Spotify’s Web API.

 You can try it here: https://soundscape-for-spotify.vercel.app
+NOTE: The app in Spotify dashboard is still in development mode, must be manually added atm

 Backend @ https://soundscape-backend-tc9o.onrender.com
 https://dashboard.render.com/web/srv-d0tmnaadbo4c739s0sbg